foobarlab/development-packer/README.md

  - Run ```./clean_cloud.sh```

-## Feedback welcome
+## Feedback and bug reports welcome

-Please create an issue.
+Please create an issue or submit a pull request.